-Actions: DPIRD will aim to establish a process between ACWA and

-DTWD to identify specific skills and training needed for industry to increase ensuing employment opportunities and review TAFE courses.
+- Actions DPIRD will finalise the South Coast Aquaculture Development Zone. - DPIRD will explore opportunities to establish new aquaculture development zones along the west coast and south coast of the State (including coastal land-based systems). - DPIRD will continue to liaise with the Commonwealth to progress the legislative changes to enable aquaculture in Commonwealth waters. - DPIRD is undertaking a project to identify areas of WA coastal waters suitable primarily for marine finfish aquaculture and coastal land-based systems.
+The outcome is to develop an interactive map available to the public, which identifies prospective sites based on specific criteria inputted into a GIS model.

+Barriers: • Few sheltered and suitable coastal marine sites.

+Priority: Planning for proposed new modern hatchery Foundation: Infrastructure Actions: DPIRD will investigate the potential for establishing a modern hatchery to better meet industry demands.
+Barriers: A generally remote and high cost environment.

+Medium- term - Three e to five years Priority: Feed mill dis scussions Foundation: Infrastructure Actions: DPIRD will explore opportunities for establishment of an aquaculture feed mill in WA and facilitate discussion with existing feed mills and the aquaculture industry.
+Barriers: A generally remote and high cost environment.
+Priority: Identify and facilitate training opportunities Foundation: Strategic Planning, Management & Coordination Actions: DPIRD will aim to establish a process between ACWA and DTWD to identify specific skills and training needed for industry and review Technical and Further Education college (TAFE) courses.
 As part of this process, DPIRD will undertake a Training Needs Analysis, including a focus on Aboriginal opportunities.
 Barriers: Perceived lack of integration in aquaculture training.

-Priority: Identify and facilitate market opportunities

-Foundation: Market Capability

-Actions: DPIRD will utilise the Invest and Trade WA agency to work to improve WA's profile domestically and internationally.

-DPIRD will explore opportunity for industry growth partnerships in the aquaculture sector (e.g. value-adding or access to premium markets through collaboration with industry to better position its products domestically and internationally).
+Priority: Identify and facilitate market opportunities Foundation: Market Capability Actions: DPIRD will utilise the Invest and Trade WA agency to work to improve WA's profile domestically and internationally. • DPIRD will explore opportunity for industry growth partnerships in the aquaculture sector (e.g. value-adding or access to premium markets through collaboration with industry to better position its products domestically and internationally).

-DPIRD will support aquaculture ventures to achieve

-ASC certification.

 Barriers: A generally remote and high cost environment.

-Priority: Other supporting infrastructure

-Actions: DPIRD will engage with the relevant Regional Development

-Commissions and industry to identify infrastructure requirements and develop proposals for their funding and establishment.
+Priority: Other suppo orting infrastructure Foundation: Infrastructure Actions: DPIRD will engage with the relevant Regional Development Commissions and industry to identify infrastructure requirements and develop proposals for their funding and establishment.
 Barriers: A generally remote and high cost environment.

-Long term - five to 10 years

-Priority: Building works for new modern hatchery and research facility for establishment.

-Actions: Following the outcome of the planning stages of a new hatchery,

-DPIRD will manage the contracts for the building works

-Barriers: · A generally remote and high cost environment.

-Priority: Feed mill (facilitation of an existing mill to incorporate aquaculture pellets)

-Actions: Depending on the outcome of planning discussion, DPIRD will liaise with feed mills to implement the availability of aquaculture pellets from feed mills.

-Barriers: · A generally remote and high cost environment.
+Long-term - Five to 10 years Priority: Building wor ks for new modern hatchery and research facility Foundation: Infrastructure Actions: Following the outcome of the planning stages of a new hatchery, DPIRD will manage the contracts for the building works for establishment.
+Barriers: A generally remote and high cost environment.
+Priority: Feed mill (fa cilitation of an existing mill to incorporate aquaculture pellets) Foundation: Infrastructure Actions: Depending on the outcome of planning discussion, DPIRD will liaise with feed mills to implement the availability of aquaculture pellets from feed mills.
+Barriers: A generally remote and high cost environment.

-Review